-7.11.5 Sewer System Overflows, Public Nuisance, Abatement Orders and Cleanup Costs

-Notwithstanding the three-year amortization period established in Section 7.11.4.2, Food Service Establishments found to have contributed to a sewer blockage, SSOs or any sewer system interferences resulting from the discharge of wastewater or waste containing FOG, shall be ordered to install and maintain a grease interceptor, and may be subject to a plan to abate the nuisance and prevent any future health hazards created by sewer line failures and blockages, SSOs or any other sewer system interferences.
+7.11.5 Sewer System Overflows, Public Nuisance, Abatement Orders and Cleanup Costs sewer blockage, SSOs or any sewer system interferences resulting from the discharge of wastewater or waste containing FOG, shall be ordered to install and maintain a grease interceptor, and may be subject to a plan to abate the nuisance and prevent any future health hazards created by sewer line failures and blockages, SSOs or any other sewer system interferences.
 SSOs may cause or threaten to cause injury to public health, safety, and welfare of life and property and are hereby declared public nuisances.
 Furthermore, sewer lateral failures and SSOs caused by Food Service Establishments alone or collectively, are the responsibility of the private property owner or Food Service Establishment, and individual(s) as a responsible officer or owner of the Food Service Establishment.